 Is the Xiaomi M365 Pro better than the original Xiaomi M365?
-Launched in December 2016 by Chinese tech company Xiaomi — pronounced ‘SHOW mee’, and then better known for its budget smartphones and smart home gear – the original M365 was one of the first commercially available electric scooters, the most popular electric scooter on the market, and arguably the most iconic.
+Launched in December 2016 by Chinese tech company Xiaomi — pronounced ‘shau mee’, and then better known for its budget smartphones and smart home gear – the original M365 was one of the first commercially available electric scooters, the most popular electric scooter on the market, and arguably the most iconic.
 It’s often called simply the Mi electric scooter.

 Then in 2019 came the Xiaomi M365 Pro, surely one of the most eagerly anticipated electric scooters.
 So what’s the difference between the original Xiaomi M365 and the upgraded Xiaomi M365 Pro?
 The successor adds a more powerful engine and a bigger battery that allows it to go further on a single charge, along with a colour display.
-However, there are plenty of reasons why the original Xiaomi M365 is still one of the best budget electric scooters available.
+However, there are plenty of reasons why the original Xiaomi M365 is still one of the best cheap electric scooters available.

 Xiaomi may have expanded its repertoire since the launch of the Xiaomi M365 Pro, with the Mi Pro 2 and Mi 1S, but is it a worthy upgrade that’s worth the extra money?
 Let’s take a look at how the two electric scooters compare so you can see which one is the best electric scooter for you.

 Xiaomi M365 vs Xiaomi M365 Pro: Price

 The most obvious difference between the Xiaomi M365 Pro and the Xiaomi M365 is that the newer model boasts a bright colour display, which lets you know the current battery level as a percentage, your speed, and what mode you’re in.
 The original Xiaomi M365 just has a simple and very basic battery indicator; you use an app on your phone as a dashboard and statistic-collector.